Marianas Soccer League 2

-The Marianas Soccer League 2 (or MSL2) is the men's second level football competition of the Northern Mariana Islands and is under the auspices of the Northern Mariana Islands Football Association.
+The Marianas Soccer League 2 (or MSL 2) is the men's second level football competition of the Northern Mariana Islands and is under the auspices of the Northern Mariana Islands Football Association.
 It is below the Marianas Soccer League 1, but there is no regular promotion/relegation between the two competitions.
 Despite being a men's tournament, the NMI women's developmental national team has competed in the league.